Conditions in reception facilities

 Activities in the centres

 Activities by the asylum authority’s social workers are less varied compared to prior to 2018.
 Since then, community activities have been mainly provided by NGOs in reception facilities.
 However, the number of organisations in the field has also decreased due to funding limitations.
 Exceptionally, in 2020, one social worker of the NDGAP provided child-specific development programmes and another offered Hungarian language classes for children in Vámosszabadi.
 According to the HHC’s knowledge, the services were provided with less intensity in Balassagyarmat.
-The community room in Vámosszabadi had been closed down and residents could not use it until early 2020 when, upon the Menedék Association’s request, the room was re-opened, and thus children could again play with the toys stored in it.
+The community room in Vámosszabadi was closed down and residents could not use it until early 2020 when, upon the Menedék Association’s request, the room was re-opened, and thus children could again play with the toys stored in it.
 The internet room became accessible again in both reception facilities.
 In spring 2021, an initiative aiming at providing Hungarian classes was proposed, but due to lack of interest by the residents it did not materialise.
 The activities in Fót also lack frequency and are organised on an ad hoc basis.
+In 2023, no activities were provided in neither of the two centres and no NGOs or church organisations visited the centres.

 Between January and September 2021, due to the pandemic and the low number of residents, the Menedék Association kept in contact with the families living in Vámosszabadi and Balassagyarmat exclusively online.
 Once a family left the camps, the organisation developed an active relationship with them.
 From September until November 2021, they were present in the reception facilities on a weekly basis and organised orientation discussions and community activities.
-In 2022 Menedék Association was not present in Vámosszabadi neither in Balassagyarmat shelters.
-The organisation has been present in Fót.
-They offered activities to unaccompanied children, such as arts and craft programmes, Hungarian language class, psycho-social support, table tennis, board games or cinema visits.
-During the lockdown periods the Menedék Association provided its services online three times a week and through other telecommunication means.
-In 2021, the organisation visited the children home twice a week.
-Their activities aimed at assistance with school integration, information provision, orientation and the establishment of a sense of security for the children.
-In 2022, they were also present in Fót twice a week throughout the year, depending on the number of people present.
+In 2022, as well as in 2023, Menedék Association was not present in Vámosszabadi neither in Balassagyarmat shelters.
+The organisation has been present in Fót twice a week.
 The focus of the sessions continued to be on creating a sense of safe space, as well as on information transfer, orientation and school integration.

-The Jesuit Refugee Service has been also present in Fót since autumn 2019.
+The Jesuit Refugee Service (JRS) has been also present in Fót since autumn 2019.
 In 2020 and 2021 the organisation offered programs for the children on a weekly basis.
 In 2022, the organisation offered weekly Hungarian language as a foreign language classes and informal supportive conversations for unaccompanied minors.
+JRS continued with their activities in 2023 as well.

 [1] EASO, Description of the Hungarian asylum system, May 2015, available at: https://bit.ly/2GS9E4H, 10.